The "science" on the issue of wireless radiation can often feel like an overwhelming (and internally contradictory) sea of jargon.

 In this section, you'll find the following:

-With the exception of the section marked "scientific reviews," each of the studies referenced below has been pre-screened to make sure it is:
+So we've tried to compile studies that are as trustworthy as possible.
+That means that with the exception of the section marked "scientific reviews," EVERY STUDY referenced below has been pre-screened to make sure it is:

-Simply click on the file to download it.
-A general list of citational information is also available at the bottom of this page.
+Simply click on the file to download the published article.
+A general list of citational information is also available at the bottom of this page (linked below).

 While the FCC focuses on thermal damage (how much radiation it takes to heat your body), these studies suggest that the health risks of today's typical exposures are non-thermal (Pakhomov et al 1997abc).
 It is also critical to note that many of the biological responses to RF are frequency dependent (Pakhomov et al 1997, Markovà et al 2005, Sarimov et al. 2004) and also “dependen[t] on several genetic, physiological, and physical variables” (Belyaev et al 2000).
 This variation in biological response likely helps explain why there are an undeniably significant number of well-designed studies that do not show health risks of RF (on a specific aspect of health and at a certain frequency/power density/modulation).